-For the past year or two, we have talked a lot about how we can understand the properties of Deep Neural Networks by examining the spectral properties of the layer weight matrices .
+For the past few years, we have talked a lot about how we can understand the properties of Deep Neural Networks by examining the spectral properties of the layer weight matrices .
 Specifically, we can form the correlation matrix

 and compute the eigenvalues